MinhFrostNhat/-Enterprise-Software-Development-Project_code/README.md

 # Enterprise-Software-Development-Project
 Store Code File of ESD(Enterprise Solfware Development) project that still in develop and test process

+This code use C# Language